 Are you repurposing your marketing case studies to reach maximum viewers?

-To get maximum value from each case study, most survey respondents repurpose them in multiple ways.
+To get maximum value, most survey respondents repurpose their case studies in multiple ways.

 By employing a variety of B2B case study formats and publishing them in a number of different places, SaaS companies are able to reach more potential customers.